 2014-2015 Halton Mentoring Program

-The program will run from October 2014 - June 2015.
+The Mentoring program will run from November 2014 - June 2015.
 Mentoring is a wonderful way to develop your skills, gain expertise in a new area and give back to the HR Community.
-Plus, you get to earn recertification points towards your CHRP.
+Plus, you get to earn CPD credits towards your CHRP recertification.

+Now that you've registered...it's time to find your match!
 Mentees can search for their perfect Mentor Match based on skills, industry, experience, or language preference.
-What's not to love?
+If you do not choose a Mentor by October 30th, you will be matched based on the remaining unassigned Mentors.

 If you have any questions, email: firstname.lastname@example.org